 NOTE: Unique systems not reviewed by DHS for the providers listed above include plumbing systems, private onsite waste treatment, elevators, boilers, and mechanical refrigeration systems.
 These systems are under the jurisdiction of the Department of Safety and Professional Services for review.
 Information regarding their plan submittal process is available at: http://dsps.wi.gov/Plan-Review

-- Office of Plan Review and Inspection Reorganizes
+- Office of Plan Review and Inspection Welcomes New Staff

-- CBRF and Hospice Submittal Shifts to Office of Plan Review and Inspection Only
+- CBRF and Hospice Projects Reviewed by Office of Plan Review and Inspection Only

-CBRF and Hospice projects subject to review by the Office of Plan Review and Inspection (OPRI) include new construction, additions, alterations or change of use as well as licensure changes.
-Construction document review by OPRI and conditional approval shall precede municipal permitting for construction to proceed.
-The current construction phase process, including inspections and project completion documentation, shall remain and precede licensure.
+CBRF and hospice projects subject to review by OPRI include new construction, additions, alterations or change of use as well as licensure changes.
+Construction document review by OPRI and conditional approvals shall precede municipal permitting for construction to proceed.

-- Initial Contact Meetings Designed to Promote Project Success
+- Pre-Design Meetings Continue to Promote Project Success

-Initial contact meetings associated with health care projects are designed to promote successful projects.
-The initial contact meeting facilitated by OPRI representatives brings together the owner/provider, designer(s), builder(s) as well as the local building and fire official(s).
+Pre-design meetings for health care projects are structured to promote successful outcomes.
+The pre-design meeting, facilitated by OPRI representatives, brings together the owner/provider, designer(s), builder(s) as well as the local building and fire officials.
 The meeting addresses project scope, schedule, expectations, communications and responsibilities.
-It is highly recommended that an initial contact meeting be established with all stakeholders early in the planning stage of any health care project.
-Reference the OPRI Regional Representative Maps found on the OPRI Plan Intake Staff and Inspectors web page to contact staff representatives and schedule the initial contact meeting.
+Pre-design meetings for all the stakeholders are highly recommended for any health care project early in the planning stage.
+Reference the OPRI Regional Representative Maps found on the OPRI Plan Intake Staff and Inspectors web page to contact staff representatives and schedule the pre-design meeting.